 Changes in weight can affect your confidence and self esteem.
 Trying to make changes to your diet and starting or increasing exercise when you aren’t feeling at your best can be difficult.
 Treatments for cancer, including hormone treatments can cause tiredness which may make exercising more difficult.
 And this can add to weight gain.

 Hormone symptoms, such as hot flushes and sweats, can also make it more difficult to cope.
 Take things one step at a time and talk to your doctor or nurse about any problems you have.

 Exercise, muscle mass and weight gain

 Changing your diet and being more physically active may help you to maintain your normal weight.

 Physical activity can help to maintain muscle strength, but it needs to be a combination of aerobic and resistance exercise.

 Aerobic exercise is any exercise that makes your heart and lungs work faster to provide more oxygen to the muscles for example walking or gardening.

 Resistance training includes weight training and swimming.
 You have to use your muscles to push against the weights or water, which helps to strengthen them.

 Physical activity also helps to control your weight.
 You don’t have to go to the gym, you can build it into your life.
-For example you could get off the bus the stop before you need to, garden or join a walking group.
+For example you could get off the bus the stop before you need to, do some gardening or join a walking group.
 Some hospitals organise exercise sections for cancer patients.
 Ask your specialist nurse if this is available.